creador/TiLive/README.md

 ### Remote Server Mode and Private Rooms

-The TiShadow Server supports remote hosting with configurable http ports.
-It also allow for private "rooms" (much like chat rooms) so that the TiShadow server can be shared.
+The TiLive Server supports remote hosting with configurable http ports.
+It also allow for private "rooms" (much like chat rooms) so that the TiLive server can be shared.

-The `tishadow log` command is
+The `tilive log` command is
 available to tail remote server logs (in the default or selected room).

-The `tishadow config` command is available to set the default host, port and room for all the relevant command below.
+The `tilive config` command is available to set the default host, port and room for all the relevant command below.

-Start the TiShadow App
+Start the TiLive App
 ----------------------

 Once the server is running launch the app.
 For example, to launch the app in the iPhone simulator using the Titanium CLI:

 ```
-  cd ~/tishadowapp
+  cd ~/tiliveapp
   titanium build -p iphone
 ```